EQuimper/equimper.com/posts/build-a-rest-api-with-adonisjs-and-tdd-part-3/build-a-rest-api-with-adonisjs-and-tdd-part-3.md

 })
 ```

-For the first test this is pretty simple.
-We first create a user, and link the challenge.
+For the first test, this is pretty simple.
+We first create a user and link the challenge.
 We then create a data object who will contain the new title.
-We then
-use the client and send to the endpoint this data.
-We check the response to make sure this is 200 ok and also the json contain the same id and the new title.
+We then use the client and send to the endpoint this data.
+We check the response to make sure this is 200 ok and also the JSON contains the same id and the new title.

 Run test, see it fail.
 Time to create the route first.